OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/personal_menu/Calendar.md

 ### Calendar list

-The button „Settings“ opens the calendar list, which allows you to (de)activate each single calendar and decide which calendar should be presented in what color.
+The button "Settings" opens the calendar list, which allows you to (de)activate each single calendar and decide which calendar should be presented in what color.

 ![Calendar settings](assets/calendar.gif){ class="shadow lightbox" }